Troll 2 (2025 film): Production

 Troll 2 was directed by Roar Uthaug, with Espen Aukan as the screenwriter, and Espen Horn and Kristian Strand Sinkerud from Motion Blur as the film producers.
-The film was filmed in Trondheim, Maridalen, Jotunheimen, and Budapest.
-According to Espen Aukan, they filmed in Budapest because of difficulties with finding filming locations in Norway.
+The film was filmed in Trondheim, Pilgrimsleden, Maridalen in Oslo, Jotunheimen, Rjukan, Hemsedal and Budapest.
+Two locations are particularly noteworthy: the Nidaros Cathedral in Trondheim and Vemork in Rjukan.
 Troll 2 is the largest film production ever in the Nordic countries.
-The first promotional clip of the film was released in January 2025, and the first teaser trailer was released in June 2025.

 Release

-Troll 2 is scheduled to release on Netflix on December 1, 2025.
+Troll 2 was released on Netflix on December 1, 2025.

+Reception

+Simon Abrams of RogerEbert.com gave the film two out of four stars and wrote, "Unlike its predecessor, Troll 2 doesn't have enough canned dramatic or comedic incidents to make it seem particularly eventful."